Mad Cow Disease (cont.)

 There is increasing evidence that there are different strains of BSE: the typical BSE strain responsible for the outbreak in the United Kingdom and two atypical strains (H and L strains).

-Both of the U.S.-born BSE cases and two of the 19 Canadian-born BSE cases were 10 years of age or older.
-Of these older North American cases, 3 were linked to an atypical BSE strain known as the H-type.
-The strain type for the fourth older North American case, a 13 year-old BSE-infected Canadian cow, has been identified as the L-type.
+All (3) of the U.S.-born BSE cases and two of the 20 Canadian-born BSE cases were 10 years of age or older and caused by atypical BSE strains.
+Of these 5 older North American cases, 3 were linked to an atypical BSE strain known as the H-type.
+The strain type for the other two older North American cases, a 13-year-old BSE-infected Canadian cow and a 10-year-old BSE-infected US cow, have been identified as the L-type.

 Find out what women really need.